 Baby gender predictor tests are a fun way to try and guess if you are having a boy or a girl before your 20-week scan.

-While the ultrasound scan that is carried out when you’re between 18 and 21 weeks pregnant is your first official chance to find out the sex of your baby, there are actually quite a few ways to predict the gender of your baby before you find out from the sonographer.
+While the pregnancy scan that is carried out when you're between 18 and 21 weeks pregnant is your first official chance to find out the sex of your baby, there are actually quite a few ways to predict the gender of your baby before you find out from the sonographer.

 Baby gender predictor tests to try at home

 Some of these baby gender predictor tests are based on scans but others are based on old superstitions.
 If you have a hunch about the sex of your child, try a few of these different baby gender prediction methods and see if the answers match up!

 One of the most popular (and some may argue most accurate) methods of baby gender prediction in the early stages of pregnancy is the Nub Theory test.

 You can try the Nub Theory for yourself once you have your 12-week ultrasound picture.
 The theory is based on the fact that between the stages of 11-13 weeks, all babies have a ‘nub’ between their legs.
 This is called the genital tubercle.
 According to this baby gender predictor test, the angle of the nub indicates whether you are having a boy or a girl.